josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🔊_Turn_The_Public_Up/🪳🕶️_Mera_Naam_Cockroach_Hai/🌑_The_System_Becomes_Intolerable/📋_demands_as_diagnosis.md

+draft;

+—-/

 📋 Demands As Diagnosis

 First created: 2026-07-27 | Last updated: 2026-07-27
-How the Cockroach Janta Party’s immediate demands and formal reform charter identified different forms of political, coercive, material and institutional harm.
+How the Cockroach Janta Party’s immediate demands, public language and formal reform charter identified different forms of political, coercive, material and institutional harm.

 ⸻

 🛰️ Orientation

-* This node should close the 🌑 phase by showing how accumulated grievance became a political programme.
+* This node closes the 🌑 phase by showing how accumulated grievance became:
+    * a shared political diagnosis;
+    * a repeatable public vocabulary;
+    * a programme of responsibility and repair.
 * A demand is not merely something a movement wants.
 * It can also reveal what the movement believes went wrong.
+* A slogan is not merely a memorable phrase.
+* It can compress:
+    * identity;
+    * grievance;
+    * responsibility;
+    * proposed remedy;
+    * movement discipline.
 * The central argument is:

 The CJP’s demands operated as diagnoses.
-Resignation identified political responsibility; withdrawal of cases identified coercive harm; compensation identified material loss; institutional reform identified recurrence; parliamentary oversight identified the absence of enforceable accountability.
+Resignation identified political responsibility; withdrawal of cases identified coercive harm; compensation identified material loss; institutional reform identified recurrence; candidates’ rights identified an asymmetry of power; and parliamentary oversight identified the absence of enforceable, continuing accountability.

-* The node must distinguish between two related but different demand sets:
+* The node must distinguish between two related but different demand sets.

 Immediate protest and negotiation demands